If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 Because you can’t simulate the soul-crushing experience of having your user research ignored, your wireframes “improved” by committee, and your prototypes declared “too complex” by people who think a website should work like a brochure.

-These skills are forged in the fires of real project work, where deadlines are impossible, requirements change daily, and success is measured by whether anyone got fired.
+These skills are forged in the fires of real project work, where deadlines are impossible, requirements change daily, and success is measured by whether the feature shipped before the founder’s demo.

 That’s education you pay for with your sanity, not your credit card.